Greatest Literature banner

 Throughout most of the novel, Garp is the kind of writing I normally do not care for.
 The storytelling rambles, taking detours for multiple subplots, switching points of view among the characters, and inserting observations and asides that can only be attributed to the author.

 Yet, it all works.
 Irving avoids the obsession and self-aggrandizing that usually comes with novels about novelists, of interest only to other novelists.
-(Another one that accomplishes this is, coincidentally, Stephen King's Misery, though in a far different manner.)
+(Another one that accomplishes this, coincidentally, is Stephen King's Misery, though in a far different manner.)

 The World According to Garp is actually a novel about something.
 About many things, really.
 Love, lust, sexuality and death certainly.
-But also tolerance, political movements, family, the secrets we keep, how we relate to each other about them—all those kinds of big topics you find in classic novels.
+But also tolerance, political movements, family, the secrets we keep, how we relate to each other about them—all those big topics you find in classic novels.

-It is quite a big novel (as long or longer than Irving's beloved Dickens masterpiece Great Expectations, by my measure), covering much more than just the passage of Garp, encompassing much of modern American life.
+It is quite a big novel (as long or longer than Irving's beloved Dickens masterpiece Great Expectations), covering much more than just the passage of Garp, encompassing much of modern American life.
 Whether you call it a picture of America or North America or the Western world in general, it's an intensely exaggerated version of the world we live in.
 I don't know if there's any particular message we're intended to get from it, other than to consider how strange and wonderful it all is.

 And to be disturbed enough to learn what we can from it.